Structure and function of urinary system in the human body

 The urinary system is the system or the group of organs that clarifies the blood from the nitrogenous wastes (urea and uric acid), excess salts and excess water.
 It lies inside the abdominal cavity near the backbone.

 The function of the urinary system

-The urinary system filters the blood from some excess salts, urea, uric acid and other waste materials, and it expels these wastes outside the body in form urine, The excretory system removes excess, unnecessary materials from the body to prevent the damage and the urinary system rids the body of the wastes produced by the cells.
+The urinary system filters the blood from some excess salts, urea, uric acid, and other waste materials, and it expels these wastes outside the body in the form of urine, The excretory system removes excess, unnecessary materials from the body to prevent the damage and the urinary system rids the body of the wastes produced by the cells.

 The structure of the urinary system